Woven Market Tote – Creative Plastic Bag Reuse

 Sunday | July 18, 2021 | 2:00 pm — 3:30 pm

-Do you save grocery bags?
+Do you save grocery or newspaper bags?
 Most of us do.
-They pile up and we reuse them but the pile never seems to go down.
+They pile up and we reuse them, but the pile never seems to go down.
 We know they are harmful to the environment.

-In this class you will learn how to make the ultimate recycled market bag from “plarn” using various sizes and colors of discarded plastic grocery bags.
-You can add your personal style to your market bag while creating a wholly functional, water resistant carry-all that you can show off at your weekly Farmers Market shopping adventure.
-By using these bags that will end up in landfill in waterways or in our oceans, you are helping to support the environment and our wildlife.
+In this class you will learn how to make the ultimate recycled market bag from “plarn” – plastic yarn, made from used plastic bags.
+NOTE: We will be making a small version in the workshop, so you will have time to go through the whole process from beginning to end.
+Then you will be able to add your personal style, colors and patterns, etc. to a future bigger bag – – a creative, functional carry-all that you can show off at your weekly Farmers Market shopping adventure.
+By using materials that would otherwise end up in landfill, in waterways or in our oceans, you are helping to support the environment and our wildlife.

 Judith Schonebaum is a popular functional textile art instructor in the Bay Area and beyond.
 She focuses on creating functional, decorative and wearable art from recycled textiles and plastic materials.
-She received her BA in Find Arts from the University of Vermont including attending an intensive folk art program at the Shelburne Museum.
+She received her BA in Fine Arts from the University of Vermont, including attending an intensive Folk Art program at the Shelburne Museum.

-Become an Ecology Center member and you will receive a discount on registration and enjoy continued membership benefits including store and event discounts!
+Become an Ecology Center member when you register and you will receive a discount on registration and enjoy continued membership benefits including store and event discounts!

 Event Email: email@example.com